 If the sponsor eliminated securities of any company based on the above criteria, it replaced any such securities with securities of companies that it determined would have been likely to be included in the S-Network Healthcare Innovation Index if there was a S-Network Healthcare Innovation Index reconstitution as of the Security Selection Date.
 The sponsor made this determination based on publicly available information along with information provided by S-Network Global Indexes, Inc. ("SNGI"), the developer of the S-Network Healthcare Innovation Index.
-During the trust's life, the trust will not change its portfolio to reflect any change in the component securities of the S-Network Healthcare Innovation Index or the weightings of the components within the S-Network Healthcare Innovation Index.
+During the trust's life, the trust will not change its portfolio to reflect any change in the component securities of the S-Network Healthcare Innovation Index.
 If the sponsor creates additional units after the trust's inception date, the trust will purchase the securities originally selected by applying the strategy.
 This is true even if a later application of the strategy would have resulted in the selection of different securities.